attiqrehman-ar/Mat-tech-test/README.md

 ## Notes
 - No third-party apps or libraries are used.
 - All code is clean, commented, and follows Shopify best practices.
-- For any questions, refer to code comments or contact the developer.
+- For any questions, Do contact me at attiqrehman130@gmail.com .

 ---